-1. Demonstrate a strong understanding of mathematical, scientific, and engineering principles in the field.
+- Demonstrate a strong understanding of mathematical, scientific, and engineering principles in the field.

-2. Demonstrate an ability to formulate, analyze, and solve advanced engineering problems.
+- Demonstrate an ability to formulate, analyze, and independently solve advanced engineering problems.

-4. Apply the latest scientific and technological advancements, advanced techniques, and modern engineering tools to these problems.
+- Apply the relevant scientific and technological advancements, techniques, and engineering tools to address these problems.

-5. Recognize and apply principles of ethical and professional conduct.
+- Recognize and apply principles of ethical and professional conduct.